Note: This article was first published in 2021.

 In our work helping business leaders build and launch new digital products, we've seen the same tactical question arise time and time again: when to start investing in user experience, analytics, marketing, sales, and other areas?
 The outlined roadmap below is the step-by-step approach that captures how leaders have succeeded in generating revenue.

 This first phase is all about making sure everyone on the team understands the business model.
-It is when high-level business needs and goals are defined and agreed upon.
+This is when high-level business needs and goals are defined and agreed upon.
 Special focus is given to end-user benefits and prioritizing them.
 Prioritization is not a one-time effort—it happens continuously throughout the process.
 Changing requirements and adjusting priorities is a necessary part of all product development efforts.

 Highlights of Ideation:

-The software team works on delivering the alpha version of the product.
+The software team works on delivering the Alpha version of the product.
 The Alpha version contains limited functionality with little consideration for the user interface.
 It is in no shape to be shared beyond the product team members.
 It is very difficult to do good analysis, design, and user interface in the absence of any software.
 Developing an Alpha gives the product team a version to begin gaining a better understanding of the business domain and the challenges of building the product.

 Highlights of Analysis:

 Business Workflow: Utilize analysis to iteratively develop the product (+ workflow from the prior phase).

 The Beta version can be shared with a few Beta users.
 The product still does not have all of the base functionality needed and the user interface is rudimentary.